Qiskit/qiskit-bot/README.md

 CI jobs pushing a tag becomes the only required manual step to push a release everything else will now be done automatically.

+The other main feature the bot offers is to automatically leave a message on all new PRs when they are opened.
+This can be useful to leave a comment to set expectations for contributors but also be used to notify particular people to review the PR.
+The bot is configurable for each project so that subsets of github users can be mentioned in this comment automatically based on the files changed in the PR.

 In the future the bot may be expanded to automate additional aspects of the github workflow for the qiskit community.